 4. Supplemental Pages: If grantees need additional space to report financial information, beyond what is available within the FFR, they should provide supplemental pages.
-These additional pages must indicate the following information at the top of each page: the PR/Award Number also known as the Federal Identifying Number or FAIN, recipient organization, Unique Entity Identifier (or Data Universal Number System (DUNS) number), Employer Identification Number (EIN), and period covered by the report.
+These additional pages must indicate the following information at the top of each page: the PR/Award Number also known as the Federal Identifying Number or FAIN, recipient organization, Unique Entity Identifier, Employer Identification Number (EIN), and period covered by the report.